TAESS00018 Deliver E-learning Skill Set

-This Skill Set is for teachers and trainers who have the skills and knowledge to deliver e-learning in online and remote learning environments, including in the workplace.
+This Skill Set is for teachers and trainers who want to gain the skills and knowledge to deliver e-learning in online and remote learning environments, including in the workplace.

 This Skill Set offers recognition for: